pvls1/GSV-Test-Automation/README.md

 mvn clean test -Denv=dev -Dgroups=all
 ```

-Or you can run it straight from IDE
+Or it can be run it straight from IDE